plashchynski/OtoDecks/REPORT.md

 ## R4: Implementation of a complete custom GUI

-### R4A: GUI layout is significantly different from the basic DeckGUI shown in class, with extra controls
+### R4A: GUI layout is significantly different from the basic Deck shown in class, with extra controls

 1. To ensure the app has enough space to display all the controls, I set the minimum size of the application window to `1024x768` pixels, but not less than the user's screen resolution.
 This is done by determining the screen size and then setting the minimum size for the `ComponentBoundsConstrainer` instance in the `MainWindow::MainWindow` method in `Main.cpp`: